PokeMichele/SpineGTK/README.md

-# SpineAV
+# SpineGTK
-An Open-Source Launcher for Spine Emulator
+An Open-Source Launcher for Spine Emulator built with GTK#